 In addition to developing their capabilities, HCES’s mission is to nurture the social and emotional development of our students by encouraging them to be caring, compassionate, and responsible citizens.
 We prepare our students to be life-long learners, leaders, and thinkers.
 Positive relationships that are formed between children and teachers are fundamental and grow in an environment that celebrates the cultural, ethnic, and socioeconomic diversity of its unique educational community.
 We take great pride in the warm family environment that characterizes our school, comprised of caring faculty, dynamic students, and committed parents.

 The only entry point into Hunter College Elementary School (HCES) is Kindergarten.
-Each year, 25 girls and 25 boys are admitted to our program.
+Each year, 50 children are admitted to our program.
 All applicants must meet the age and residency requirements.
-Applicants for Fall 2019 must be born in 2014 and be Manhattan residents at the time of application submission.
+Applicants for Fall 2021 must be born in 2016 and be Manhattan residents at the time of application submission.
 HCES does not discriminate on the basis of race, color, religion, gender, national origin, or disability.

 We truly are grateful for your time and interest in exploring our school.
 We are committed to providing a safe and comprehensive evaluation of our candidates as they go through the HCES admissions process!